-This involves entering a project document such as an Agreed Working Arrangement or a management agreement.
-This agreement will lay out the planned activities, intended outcomes and outputs, responsibilities of all parties involved, health and safety requirements etc. DOC staff will work with your group to prepare the document for signing.
+The agreement will lay out details such as planned activities, intended outcomes and outputs, responsibilities of all parties involved, and health and safety requirements.
+DOC staff will work with your group to prepare the document for signing.

 This involves having safety hazards and risks associated with the proposed activities assessed, control measures put in place and health and safety roles and responsibilities clearly assigned between the community group and DOC.

-In most cases, DOC can insure community groups meeting conditions set by its insurer.
-There may however be instances where some aspects of the work cannot be covered by DOC's insurance.
+In most cases, DOC can insure community groups that meet the conditions set by our insurer.
+There may be instances where some aspects of the work cannot be covered by DOC's insurance.
 If DOC cannot insure your group, we will inform you of the type of insurance to take up.

 Have an outline plan